SleepySoft/smLogger/README.md

 ----------------------------------------------------------------------------------

 Update on 2018/10/23:
-Add build option "libsmLogger".
+> Add build option "libsmLogger".
 Use this build option to build dynamic lib (libsmLogger/libsmLogger.so).
-smlogger.py is a demo to show using smLogger in python as a slave.
+> smlogger.py is a demo to show using smLogger in python as a slave.
 You can run a master first then run smlogger.py directly and you can see the outputs and triggers on python console.

 ----------------------------------------------------------------------------------

 Update on 2018/10/24:

-Move addition data on the tail of file to avoid the messy code.
+> Move addition data on the tail of file to avoid the messy code.
-You can use command: watch -n 1 tail /tmp/iplog.txt to view the log.
+> You can use command: watch -n 1 tail /tmp/iplog.txt to view the log.
+> Add line-seek feature.
+Now you can use IDebugBuffer::seek() to seek the start line of log from begining (0 or positive offset) or from tail (positive offset)